Lois H. Tiffany: Honors and legacy

 Tiffany was honored with a number of awards during her lifetime.
 A member of the Mycological Society of America, she was given the first W. H. Weston Award for Teaching Excellence in Mycology in 1980.
 She also received the first Iowa Governor’s Medal for Science Teaching (1982).
 Other honors included the Distinguished Iowa Scientist Award from the Iowa Academy of Science (1982), the ISU Regents Award for Faculty (1990), an Honorary Outstanding Career Award from the North Central Division of the American Phytopathological Society (2009), and several distinguished service awards from scientific organizations.
 She was inducted into the Iowa Women's Hall of Fame in 1991.

 In recognition of Tiffany's work on Iowa truffles, a Mediterranean truffle species was named after her, Mattirolomyces tiffanyae.

-After her death, a paving stone with her name was placed in the Plaze of Heroines at the entrance to ISU's Center for Women and Politics.
+After her death, a paving stone with her name was placed in the Plaza of Heroines at the entrance to ISU's Center for Women and Politics.

 In 2013, the Nature Conservancy named a piece of recently acquired prairie land in northwest Iowa the Dr. Lois Tiffany Prairie in her honor.
 It is an 80-acre parcel in the Glacial Hills of Little Sioux Valley.

 Tiffany's papers are held by Iowa State University.